Third Party Owned Systems

 How does a third-party owned system work?

-• Offtakers must be ratepayers who are low and moderate-income homeowners or renters, nonprofits, small businesses, or multifamily rental projects
+• Offtakers must be ratepayers who are low and moderate-income homeowners or renters, nonprofits, small businesses, or multifamily rental project

 • Properties must be located within the service territories of the Hawaiian Electric Company (HECO, MECO, or HELCO)